Roy Walker (comedian): Career

 Walker hosted the game show Catchphrase from 1986 to 1999.
-During this time he became one of the highest paid stars on television.
 Walker coined his own catchphrases for the show: "Say what you see", and "It's good, but it's not right".
 On 12 June 1994, he appeared on Surprise Surprise.
 Other television appearances in the 1990s included You Bet!, Gagtag, Light Lunch, Wipeout (celebrity special) and TV Nightmares.

 Walker appeared as himself in the first episode of Phoenix Nights on 14 January 2001.
 In 2002, he took part in the comedy game show It's Only TV...but I Like It and also appeared on Harry Hill's TV Burp.

 In 2004, he appeared in the third series of the reality television series I'm Famous and Frightened! on Living.
 In 2005, Walker appeared as Monsignor in the romantic drama film The Jealous God, which was released on 9 September.
 On 4 March 2006, he was the Northern Ireland Regional Presenter in the UK's Eurovision Song Contest selection show Making Your Mind Up.
 On 12 August 2006, he appeared in an episode entitled The Comics of the documentary The Story of Light Entertainment.
-And on 14 October, he appeared on Ant & Dec's Saturday Night Takeaway.
-He appeared on The Paul O'Grady Show in 2006 with Frank Carson as mystery guests, they were in disguise in the audience.

-On 19 February 2007, he was a guest on the Irish chat show, The Podge and Rodge Show on Raidió Teilifís Éireann (RTÉ).